lawrenceN/my_city/README.md

 ```

-  - This is a standard pattern used for toggling membership in a Set.
+This is a standard pattern used for toggling membership in a Set.

-Tapping the heart several times only ever added IDs to the set; there was no way to toggle and remove it.

 Reference: https://developer.apple.com/documentation/swift/set
  - Set.insert() adds an element if it isn’t already present.
  - Set.remove(_:) removes an element from the set.
  - This is a standard pattern for toggling membership in a Set.